If I have one true food love, it’s good cookies.

 When I brought these Chocolate Chip Peanut Butter Oatmeal Cookies to a neighborhood party, people literally thought I was joking when I said they were gluten-free.

 And let’s not forget these Triple Chocolate Zucchini Cookies that I’ve been dreaming of long past zucchini season…

 Enter Gluten-Free Double Chocolate Mint Cookies.
 These cookies can certainly hold their own in the gluten-free cookie hall of fame.
-They are simply amazing – crispy on the outside, soft on the inside, studded with chocolate chips and mint candy, and flavored with the perfect hint of mint.
+They are simply amazing – crispy on the outside, soft on the inside, studded with two kinds of Enjoy Life Foods Dairy-Free Chocolate, and flavored with the perfect hint of mint.

 I’ve learned a few tricks about gluten-free cookies.